 For many late-identified Autistic and AuDHD adults, life can feel like a performance.
-You might excel at work, navigate social gatherings, and maintain relationships, yet collapse from exhaustion the moment you are alone.
-This profound gap between your external presentation and internal reality is often the result of a lifetime of Autistic masking—a draining, subconscious survival strategy that can lead to profound burnout.
+You might excel at work, navigate social gatherings, and maintain relationships.
+Yet you collapse from exhaustion the moment you are alone.

 What is Autistic Masking?

-Autistic masking, also known as camouflaging, is the conscious or subconscious suppression of natural Autistic traits and the performance of neurotypical behaviors in social situations.
-It’s not about being deceptive; it’s a protective strategy developed to avoid judgment, bullying, or social exclusion.
-For many, it begins in early childhood as a response to conditioning—being told to “stop fidgeting,” “make eye contact,” or being shamed for having intense, specific interests.
+Autistic masking, also known as camouflaging, is the conscious or subconscious suppression of natural Autistic traits.
+It involves performing neurotypical behaviors in social settings.
+It is not about being deceptive.
+Rather, it is a protective strategy developed to avoid judgment, bullying, or social exclusion.

 The 3 Types: Camouflaging, Fawning, and Compensation